 Principal Pay in North Carolina

 Principals are the superheroes of our public schools.
 They are responsible for establishing and maintaining a positive school culture focused on student success; they lead teams averaging 50 adults – recruiting, developing, and retaining teachers and staff; they manage an operating budget averaging $5 million, and they serve as the glue between the school and its surrounding community.
 And yet, for years, North Carolina ranked near the bottom nationally in principal pay.
-So, over the last three years, North Carolina invested substantially in principal salaries - while also transforming the way principals are paid.
+So, over the last several years, North Carolina has invested substantially in principal salaries - while also transforming the way principals are paid.

 Pre-2017: An Outdated and Uncompetitive Principal Pay Plan